Hejtmus/svelte-lightbox/README.md

 #### `<BodyChild>`

-Makes content of slot direct child of `<body>`, this can be especially useful when using CSS frameworks, which can break `z-index` effect in some cases (element with higher index is lower than element with lower index).
+Makes its children a direct child of `<body>`, this can be especially useful when using CSS frameworks, which can break `z-index` effect in some cases (element with higher index is lower than element with lower index).

 #### `<ModalCover>`